At least 8 children among 22 hit by gunfire at end of Chiefs' Super Bowl parade; 1 person killed

 KANSAS CITY, Mo. — (AP) — Eight children were among 22 people hit by gunfire in a shooting at the end of Wednesday's parade to celebrate the Kansas City Chiefs' Super Bowl win, authorities said, as terrified fans ran for cover and yet another high-profile public event was marred by gun violence.
-One person was killed.
+One person was killed, identified by her radio station as a DJ.

 Kansas City Police Chief Stacey Graves detailed the shooting's toll at a news conference and said three people had been taken into custody.
 She said she has heard that fans may have been involved in apprehending a suspect but couldn’t immediately confirm that.